Tutorial

 Command line usage

-Starting from version 0.6.0 pyftpdlib can be run as a simple stand-alone server via Python’s -m option, which is particularly useful when you want to quickly share a directory.
-Some examples.
-Anonymous FTPd sharing current directory:
+Pyftpdlib can also be run as a simple stand-alone server from command line.
+This is useful when you want to quickly share a directory.
+Here’s some examples.

 [I 13-04-09 17:55:18] >>> starting FTP server on 0.0.0.0:2121, pid=6412 <<<